kearlsaint/GooglePhotosMatcher/README.md

 5. Click on _Match_ button

-6. Matched images/videos will be on directory _Matched_ inside the same path
+6. Matched images/videos will be on directory _MatchedMedia_ inside the same path

 ## FAQs